nhsx-mirror/nhsx-website/README.md

 containers, run the migrations, and set up a superuser with the username `admin@example.com` and the password `admin`.

+If this is the first time running the site, you'll want to make sure the assets are built, see [Building the assets](#building-the-assets) below.

 You can then run the site with the following command:

 ```bash